heatheranndye/heatheranndye.github.io/content/articles/dataquilt.md

 ### Descriptive Statistics with pandas

-Pandas is used to compute some descriptive statistics and I constructed a custom binning function based on the maximun and minimum temperatures from the dataset.
-Lambda functions are using to reformat the date and the binned maximum daily temperatures.
-(The binning function is based on the actual temperature values.)
-Then, the  dataframe is reshaped and missing data values are filled with a *null* value of 15.
+Pandas is used to perform descriptive statistics and I constructed a custom binning function based on the maximun and minimum temperatures from the dataset.
+Lambda functions are used to reformat the date and the binned maximum daily temperatures.
+Next, the  dataframe is reshaped and missing data values are filled with a *null* value of 15.
 Each numerical value from 0 to 15 corresponds to a specific color.

 ```python
  my_dates = noaa_data.DATE